Access to Justice in Both Official Languages Support Fund

 Contribution Funds for Non-Governmental Organizations, a Handbook

 We designed this guide as a reference tool to help you better understand and comply with the financial requirements described in contribution agreements.
-We recommended that you review this handbook if you receive funding for your project.
+We recommend that you review this handbook if you receive funding for your project.

 Contact Information